Makridakis Competitions: Fourth competition (2018)

-The conclusion from the above findings is that the accuracy of individual statistical or ML methods is low and that hybrid approaches and combination of methods is the way forward in order to improve forecasting accuracy and make forecasting more valuable.
+The conclusion from the above findings was that the accuracy of individual statistical or ML methods is low and that hybrid approaches and combination of methods is the way forward in order to improve forecasting accuracy and make forecasting more valuable.

 Fifth competition (2020)

 M5 commenced on March 3 2020, and the results were declared on July 1, 2020.
 It used real-life data from Walmart and was conducted on Kaggle's Platform.
 It offered substantial prizes totaling US$100,000 to the winners.
 The data was provided by Walmart and consisted of around 42,000 hierarchical daily time series, starting at the level of SKUs and ending with the total demand of some large geographical area.
 In addition to the sales data, there was also information about prices, advertising/promotional activity and inventory levels as well as the day of the week the data refers to.